-The Stay in the Know campaign works to provide the community with the facts, tips, and resources needed so you can make smart decisions about substance use.
+The Stay In The Know campaign works to provide the community with the facts, tips, and resources needed so you can make smart decisions about substance use.
 Whether you, a friend, a family member, or a child have been faced with a decision about substance use or misuse, it’s important to stay informed.
-We focus on Tobacco, Alcohol, Opioids and other substances because the misuse of these can have a negative impact on one’s overall wellness and well-being.
+We focus on Tobacco, Alcohol, Opioids and other substances because the misuse of these can have a negative impact on one’s overall health and well-being.

 To learn more, please visit: www.frederickcountymd.gov/BHS

 THINK BEFORE YOU DRINK